MoshoodSO/Codveda-Project/report.md

 ---

 ## 📊 Level2-Intermediate_Task1.ipynb
-**Objective:** Data loading and preprocessing.
+**Description:** Build and evaluate a regression model to predict a continuous variable.

 **What It Covers:**
-- Importing datasets
-- Data inspection
-- Handling missing values
-- Data transformation
+- Spliting the dataset into training and testing sets.
+- Training a linear regression model using scikit-learn.
+- Evaluating the model using performance metrics like mean squared error (MSE) and R-squared.
+- Comparing and experimenting with multiple models like Decision Trees, Random Forest, etc. and comparing performance also.

 **Purpose:**
-To understand how to prepare raw data for analysis.
+To understand how to perform predictive modelling and selecting the best model to use.

 ---

 ## 📊 Level2-Intermediate_Task2.ipynb
-**Objective:** Exploratory Data Analysis (EDA).
+**Description:** Build a decision tree classifier to predict a categorical outcome.

 **What It Covers:**
-- Statistical summaries
-- Data grouping and aggregation
+- Preprocessing the data which involves handling categorical features, feature scaling, etc.
-- Identifying patterns and trends
+- Training and evaluating the logistic regression model.
-- Basic visualization
+- Using metrics such as accuracy, precision, recall, and the ROC curve for evaluation.
+- Comparing logistic regression with other classifiers like Random Forest or SVM.

 **Purpose:**
-To extract meaningful insights from datasets.
+To undering classification using Logistic regression and also determine the best model by comparison.

 ---

 ## 📊 Level2-Intermediate_Task3.ipynb
-**Objective:** Data visualization and reporting.
+**Description:** Implement K-Means clustering to group data points into clusters without labels.

 **What It Covers:**
-- Creating charts and plots
-- Interpreting visual outputs
-- Presenting analytical findings
+- Applying K-Means clustering to the dataset.
+- Using the elbow method or silhouette score to determine the optimal number of clusters.
+- Visualising the clusters in 2D space using PCA or t-SNE for dimensionality reduction.

-**Tools Likely Used:**
+**Tools Used:**
 - Pandas
+- Scikit-learn
 - Matplotlib / Seaborn

 **Purpose:**
-To communicate data-driven insights effectively.
+To understand clustering and details knowledge of knowing the numbers of optimal clusters in the dataset.

 ---